klaus78/Computer-Science-Flashcards/general-concepts.md

 <details>
 <summary>What is a lock?</summary>

-A **lock** is a resource used to *protect* another resource that parallel processes are going to acquire in turn.
+A **lock** is a synchronization mechanism used to *protect* a shared resource when multiple threads or processes need to access it.

+By ensuring that only one thread/process can acquire the lock at a time, the lock prevents multiple threads from accessing the shared resource simultaneously, avoiding race conditions and inconsistent states.

-There are different implementation of locks, depending on the context they are applied.
-Some examples are *spin-locks*, *sempahores*, *mutexes* and so on.
+There are different implementation of locks, depending on the context, such as *spinlocks*, *sempahores* and *mutexes*.
 </details>

 <details>